Lean Manufacturing Games – Power of Experiential Training

 One of the most significant benefits of lean manufacturing games is the level of engagement they foster compared to traditional training methods.
 When employees are directly involved in decision-making processes, learning becomes:

-Participants take ownership of their learning by facing and solving simulated challenges.
-This active involvement leads to better retention of lean concepts. - Iterative:
+- Active: Participants take ownership of their learning by facing and solving simulated challenges.
+This active involvement leads to better retention of lean concepts.
+Additionally, participants experience a strong sense of accomplishment when they complete a lean manufacturing game or simulation, reinforcing their readiness to apply lean concepts in real-world scenarios.

-By cycling through rounds of decision-making and subsequent debriefings, employees experience a continuous improvement loop that mirrors real lean processes.
+- Iterative: By cycling through rounds of decision-making and subsequent debriefings, employees experience a continuous improvement loop that mirrors real lean processes.
+Learn more about practical simulation-based training.

 3.2 Reduction of Stress and Encouragement of Innovation